Fantastic Comics

 Fantastic Comics was an American comic book superhero anthology title published by Fox Feature Syndicate during the Golden Age of Comic Books.
-The title introduced the characters Banshee, Black Fury (John Perry), Nagana, Queen of Evil, Samson, and Stardust the Super Wizard.
+The title introduced the characters Banshee, Black Fury (John Perry), Nagana, Queen of Evil, Samson by Will Eisner and Alex Blum, and Stardust the Super Wizard by Fletcher Hanks.

 Publication history

 The first issue is cover-dated December 1939.
 Fantastic Comics continued to run until issue #23 in November 1941.

 Most of the characters appearing in Fantastic Comics eventually fell into the public domain.
 In 2008, as part of the Next Issue Project, Image Comics revived the title with a single issue, "#24".
 This issue features the following characters: